 “Indeed,” Christine said, blushing slightly.
 She bounced her knee.

-Scarlet looked over at her.
+Scarlet glanced over at her.
 “What?”

 “Lance Ashcroft has been asking about you.”